andrewcowley/WaterNSW-data-API-documentation/getting-started.md

   3. `buff_supplied`: The bytes allocated to the response by the system.
   4. `return`: The data returned from the API in response to the query object in the request.

-**The default `content-type` header of the response is `text/html`**
+**The default `content-type` of the response is `text/html`**

 ### Errors

-Not providing a valid `User-Agent` header will result in a `502 Bad Gateway` error.

 If there is an error in the client request 4XX series HTTP codes **are not returned**.
 Error codes are instead returned in the API response with a `200 OK` code.

-`"err_num": 0` represents a request with no errors.
+The exception to this is not providing a valid `User-Agent` header.
+This will result in a `502 Bad Gateway` error.

 If an error is present an `err_msg` key will be present with the value outlining the error message.

 ```JSON
 {